-Tokyo was crazy, but in the best way.
-It’s pretty overwhelming, and can get fairly confusing navigating the streets and subways stations, which are fairly intimidating feeling like their own small towns, but there are plenty of things to love about it, too.
+Tokyo was crazy but in the best way.
+It’s pretty overwhelming and can get fairly confusing navigating the streets and subways stations, which are fairly intimidating feeling like their own small towns, but there are plenty of things to love about it, too.

 People in, well, all of Japan are very helpful.
 I had to ask for directions (surprise!) to Uobei, a deliciously cheap sushi place, and they didn’t know so they Googled the directions for us.
 Talk about helpful!
 We also needed directions (I hope this doesn’t surprise you anymore) to Harajuku from there.
-I never really felt in danger, but like all places, still be a little cautious, but don’t forget to enjoy yourself!
+I never really felt in danger, but like all places, still, be a little cautious, but don’t forget to enjoy yourself!

-Transportation was a confusing and frustrating thing, but it’s also awesome and efficient.
+Transportation in Japan was a confusing and frustrating thing, but it’s also awesome and efficient.
 First, the subways.
 The stations are like small towns.
 They can be confusing, but they have everything, including Wifi.
 Make sure to pay attention to the signs.
 One minute you’re on the right track, the next, no more.